Frequently Asked Questions

 However on certain more easily navigable routes this condition is waived – check with the On Foot Holidays Team as the list varies.

-As a condition of booking your holiday arrangements with us, you are required to obtain your own comprehensive travel insurance by the time the balance is paid.
+As a condition of booking your holiday arrangements with us, you are required to obtain your own comprehensive travel insurance by the time the balance is paid (not required for anyone taking their holiday in their country of residence, or for EU citizens within an EU country).
 This policy must cover as a minimum private medical cover for the entire duration of your trip including 24 hour emergency cover with a repatriation service.
 Some insurance companies specifically exclude hiking from their cover or regard hiking over certain heights, or certain destinations, as more risky and therefore not covered or requiring an additional premium; you should therefore check that your policy covers you for the specific holiday you are buying.
 If you intend to undertake activities or excursions during your holiday and these are not covered by your standard policy, please ensure that you purchase additional cover for these.
 You are advised also to take out insurance to cover losses in the event of “force majeure” as we specifically exclude our own responsibility to you in such events (see clause 13 below), and against cancellation by you for any reason.

 Please disclose any relevant information including pre-existing injury or condition to the insurer at the time of purchase of your policy.
 We cannot be held responsible or liable in any way for customers who fail to take out comprehensive travel insurance.
 Please note that insurance provided by credit card companies, household policies and banks often has limited cover.
 Please check at the time of booking that the cover provided by such a policy complies with this condition.